ravhirizaldi/cloudflare-r2-fileshare/README.md

 That's it!
 Your file-sharing app should now be running locally.
 Head to `http://localhost:5173` and start uploading some files to test it out.

+## 🚀 Key Features in Action

+### Multiple File Uploads
+The app now supports uploading multiple files at once!
+Here's how it works:

+- **Drag & Drop Multiple Files**: Select multiple files or drag them all at once
+- **Individual Progress Tracking**: See the progress of each file as it uploads
+- **Smart Validation**: Automatic file size, type, and total size validation
+- **Upload Limits**: Configurable limits (default: 100MB per file, 10 files max, 500MB total)
+- **Duplicate Detection**: Automatically skips files that are already selected
+- **Partial Success Handling**: Some files can fail while others succeed

+### File Preview System
+- **Secure Previews**: Images, videos, and audio files can be previewed with temporary tokens
+- **Token-Based Security**: Preview tokens expire after 5 minutes for security
+- **One-Time Use**: Preview tokens are consumed after use to prevent abuse

+### Advanced Management
+- **Bulk Operations**: Select and delete multiple files at once
+- **Comprehensive Logging**: Every action is logged for security and debugging
+- **Auto-Cleanup**: Expired files are automatically archived and cleaned up

 ### First-time setup tips �

 - Make sure you have a Cloudflare account and Wrangler CLI set up